The Forgotten Promises of Christmas

 The “throne of David” is not the throne of God.
 The throne of God is in Heaven.
 The throne of David is in Jerusalem (Psalm 122:5).

 Jesus Himself clearly differentiates between the throne of God and His own throne in Revelation 3:21.
-In that verse, Jesus says that He will one day allow believers to sit with Him on His throne just as His Father has allowed Him to share His throne.
+In that verse, Jesus says that He will one day allow believers to sit with Him on His throne just as His Father is currently allowing Him to share His throne.

 Jesus is not on the throne of David today.
 He is sitting at the right hand of His Father, on His Father’s throne.
 He will occupy the throne of David when He returns to earth to reign from Mt.
 Zion in Jerusalem (Isaiah 24:21-23).